 First things first: I know nothing about the book, I know nothing about the director, and I didn’t even notice this film when it came out.
 There, my ignorance on display.

-The problem with a start like this is that one feels they have to make sure the reader will not be offended or at least should enter prepared.
+The problem with a start like this is that one feels that they have to make sure the reader will not be offended or at least should enter prepared.
 Why retreat from the challenge with a poor display of humility?
 More importantly, why should the reader care about my knowledge of the book?
 Does my ignorance have any relevance to the words that follow?
 As we can see from the next paragraph I took a completely different road, so there doesn’t seem to be any relation at all with the rest of the comment.

 My problem with this kind of picture is that intimacy is one of the hardest, if not the hardest, thing to get right in cinema.
 It’s not a matter of showing off genitals, it’s a matter of chemistry.
 You must find the right actors, you have to understand how the choice of words and the delivering of those words come into play, you have to balance artificiality with natural instincts.
 Eyes closed, you can feel it coming from the screen when it’s done right.
 A sex scene to me is only interesting when it conveys intimacy, otherwise is soft porn for the masses.
 Even a violation of that intimacy can be a worthy subject, but it takes an even apter hand to impress me with that.